Extended (PTEROSOR + T-REX) group picture

 - Jul 2022: Enzo, Raul, and Fabris present posters at the 12th triennial congress of WATOC in Vancouver!

-- Jun 2022: Yann, Enzo, and Raul participate to the Math mini-school in Paris!
+- Jun 2022: Yann, Enzo, and Raul participate in the Math mini-school in Paris!

-- May 2022: Fabris is part of the invited speakers for the 2022 Young Researchers’ Meeting in Marseille!
+- May 2022: Fabris is one of the invited speakers for the 2022 Young Researchers’ Meeting in Marseille!

 - May 2022: Enzo’s paper on unphysical discontinuities, intruder states and regularization in GW methods has been accepted for publication to JCP!